 James is reasoned, straightforward, and enthusiastic about advocating for his clients.

 James represents banking and financial services entities, as well as other businesses and individuals, in complex commercial and class action litigation.
-He brings an eye for disciplined detail without overworking a matter, and he understands how judges approach and decide cases.
+He brings an eye for disciplined detail and understands how judges approach and decide cases.

 Following law school, James completed two judicial clerkships; first as a law clerk to the Honorable Jill Flaskamp Halbrooks at the Minnesota Court of Appeals, and next as a law clerk to the Honorable Paul A. Magnuson at U.S. District Court for the District of Minnesota.
 These clerkships exposed James to a wide range of issues in state and federal court at all stages of litigation, and gave him a unique perspective on how judges address these issues.